srividhyaganesan/full-stack-course/README.md

-# DSA JAVA
+# Full stack
-This is a repo where dsa codes are available in java
+This is a repo where full stack codes are available